fri-datascience/course_ids/docs/handbook/03-Dynamic_reports_and_reproducibility.md

 > **Replicability:** This is the act of repeating an entire study, independently of the original investigator without the use of original data (but generally using the same methods).

 In other words, reproducibilty refers to providing a complete and unambiguous description of the entire process from the original raw data to the final numerical results.
 Reproducibility does not concern itself with the correctness of the results or the process.
 Our research might even have major bugs in the code or completely flawed methodology, but if it is reproducible, those bugs and those flaws are transparent and will be found by those trying to reproduce or replicate our results.
 That is, as long as our research is reproducible, scientific critique and progress can be made!
-However, **if our research is not reproducible it is of much less value!**
+However, **if our research is not reproducible, then it is of much less value!**

 **Reproducibility will be our minimum standard for scientific enquiry** and is also a prerequisite for replicability.
 Replicability, on the other hand, does concern itself with the correctness of the original research.
 If we independently repeat a study, we expect to get the same results or at least within some margin of error due to sampling and other sources of variability.
 Sometimes we might replicate our own study to validate it, but in most cases, replication of our studies is done by others.